IUREDCap/redcap-etl-module/tests/web/README.md

     * If you are using the Apache web server, an alternative, more flexible approach to set up the coverage code is as follows (using Ubuntu as the example operating system):

-        * Create an Apache configuration file **code-coverage.conf** in Apache's avaialble configuration files directory (e.g., **/etc/apache2/conf-available/**) with the following contents (the script directory needs to be changed as appropropriate):
+        * Create an Apache configuration file **code-coverage.conf** in Apache's available configuration files directory (e.g., **/etc/apache2/conf-available/**) with the following contents (the script directory needs to be changed as appropriate):

             <pre>
             php_value auto_prepend_file /var/www/html/redcap/modules/redcap-etl-module_v2.2.0/tests/web/start_coverage.php